 I’m a licensed pilot.
 On my first cross-country solo flight, I nearly had a mid-air collision with a California condor.
 That scared me.

-When I’m not on the speaking trail, you can probably find me hanging out with my Quarter Horse, Trio, organizing anything and everything, or planning a themed gathering with my gal pals.
+When I’m not on the speaking trail, you can find me hanging out with my Quarter Horse, Trio, or doing volunteer equine therapy for veterans with PTSD.